Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-01.md

   - Component Architecture
   - Props and State
   - JSX
-1. Compare and constrast Web and Native Applications
+1. Compare and contrast Web and Native Applications
-1. Compare and constrast Mobile vs Desktop experiences
+1. Compare and contrast Mobile vs Desktop experiences

 ## Initial Exercise

-- Dicussion:
+- Discussion:
   - What is native?
   - Native vs Web
   - What makes a good native app?
   - What makes a good web app?
   - Desktop vs Mobile?
   - What makes a good desktop app?
   - What makes a good mobile app?

 ## Why Learn React?

 React is one of the most popular libraries around today.
 Seriously, you should know it!
 React is good to learn now since it has huge and well-deserved popularity.